 To effectively influence and convince someone, you need to discuss what approach and strategies you used.
 The right strategies are different for different people as some might be more driven by data and facts, while others are more emotional (e.g., some might be convinced purely by a potential win-win situation and by a reward that is in it for them, while others want to feel valued and respected before acknowledging your point).
 What is important for the interviewer is to understand that your strategy was suitable and effective for the given situation.

-The biggest mistake in a Personal Impact story
+The Biggest Mistake in a Personal Impact Story

 It is worth noting that the interviewer is not interested in the problem-solving aspect or technical details of the problem.
 Rather, the interviewer is more interested in the candidate’s approach to influencing someone to implement a solution and how they went about it.
 The interviewer wants to know about the candidate’s interactions and relationships with people, the interpersonal challenges they faced, and the strategies they used to overcome them.